MichasSlusarczyk/SharpnessImprovement/README.md

 # Sharpness Improvement
-> Project to improve contrast in images using two dlls (Assembler and C ++) and comparing their results.
+> Project for improving contrast in images using two dlls (Assembler and C ++) and comparing their results.

 ## Table of Contents
 * [Technologies Used](#technologies-used)